vistle/vistle/README.md

   at least 2.8

 - **MPI**:
-  Open MPI, MPICH and MVAPCH2 has been used successfully.
+  Microsoft MPI, Open MPI, MPICH and MVAPCH2 has been used successfully.

 - **Boost**:
   Build boost with the following options: